SoarGroup/SoarGroup.github.io/docs/soar_manual/08_SpatialVisualSystem.md

 ```

 Each state in working memory has its own scene graph.
 When a new state is
-created, it will receive an independent copy of its parent’s scene graph.
+created, it will receive an independent copy of its parent's scene graph.
 This
 is useful for performing look-ahead search, as it allows the agent to
 destructively modify the scene graph in a search state using mental imagery
 operations.
 If you wish to turn off the scene graph copying behavior, you can disable